omicreativedev/go-quickstart/README.md

 # Limitations

-:= cannot be used at package level; must declare at least one new variable.
+- := cannot be used at package level; must declare at least one new variable.

-const only for primitive values; cannot be slice/map/channel.
+- const only for primitive values; cannot be slice/map/channel.
-Go’s enumerations rely on iota.
-That’s part of how constants are typically used in practice. untyped constants.
+- Go’s enumerations rely on iota.
+That’s part of how constants are typically used in practice.
+- untyped constants.
 These are more flexible than variables until assigned a type.

 Example:
 const n = 5
 var x int32 = n   // allowed
 var y float64 = n // also allowed

-Arrays/structs: == only if elements/fields are comparable.
+- Arrays/structs: == only if elements/fields are comparable.

-Slices/maps/functions: cannot be compared except to nil.
+- Slices/maps/functions: cannot be compared except to nil.

-Must use explicit conversion for mixed numeric types (e.g., int + float64).
+- Must use explicit conversion for mixed numeric types (e.g., int + float64).

-Arrays and slices are homogeneous — cannot store different types unless using interface{}.
+- Arrays and slices are homogeneous — cannot store different types unless using interface{}.

-Type conversion syntax (T(v)) is explicit and limited — some require helper functions (strconv.Atoi for string → int).
+- Type conversion syntax (T(v)) is explicit and limited — some require helper functions (strconv.Atoi for string → int).

-No operator overloading, no implicit type coercion.
+- No operator overloading, no implicit type coercion.

-Function equality → only comparable against nil (not against other functions).
+- Function equality → only comparable against nil (not against other functions).

-#### Pitfalls (common sources of bugs):
+#### Pitfalls

-Zero values: variables are auto-initialized (0, "", nil, false) — can cause logic errors if assumptions differ.
+- Zero values: variables are auto-initialized (0, "", nil, false) — can cause logic errors if assumptions differ.

-Slices and maps are reference types: assigning them copies the reference, not the underlying data.
+- Slices and maps are reference types: assigning them copies the reference, not the underlying data.

-Nil interfaces: (type, value) pairs — an interface holding a typed nil is not equal to nil. nil is the zero value for reference types (slice, map, channel, pointer, interface, function).
+- Nil interfaces: (type, value) pairs — an interface holding a typed nil is not equal to nil.
+- nil is the zero value for reference types (slice, map, channel, pointer, interface, function).
-But their behavior differs: nil slices can still be appended to, while nil maps panic on write.
+- But their behavior differs: nil slices can still be appended to, while nil maps panic on write.

-Shadowing with := can silently redefine outer variables.
+- Shadowing with := can silently redefine outer variables.